 Winter nights are perfect for diving into a good read.
 So, bring along an e-reader or a good old-fashioned book.
 E-books save space if you’re short on room.

-For long flights or train rides, noise-canceling headphones are like magic.
+For long flights or train rides, noise-canceling ear buds are like magic.
 Plus, make sure to download your favorite tunes and movies ahead of time – it’ll make your trip go by faster!

 List of Gadgets and Entertainment to Pack: